 - Have an effective policy for communication with clients

-These practices may be accredited for small animals, farm animals or equine patients, or as an Emergency Service Clinic, or as a combination of these.
+These practices may be accredited for small animals, farm animals or equine patients, or as a combination of these.

 To be accredited as an RCVS General Practice, a veterinary practice must satisfy the Core Standards, plus, amongst other things, must: